Resources exhausted for some in Jefferson Parish one year after tornado

 “We’re just doing what we can, and hopefully figure something out,” Benvenuti said.
 “Something will come along, I’m sure.”

-For a list of programs and services offered in Jefferson Parish, like Repairs on Wheels, click here.
+For a list of programs and services offered in Jefferson Parish, like Repairs on Wheels, visit the parish’s website.

 Stay updated with the latest news, weather, and sports by downloading the WGNO app on the Apple or Google Play store and subscribing to the WGNO newsletter.